← Back to Website

 22

-Koludarov I, Jackson TN, Sunagar K, Nouwens A, Hendrikx I, and Fry BG
+Koludarov I, Jackson TN, Sunagar K, Nouwens A, Hendrikx I, Fry BG

 2014.
 Fossilized venom: the unusually conserved venom profiles of heloderma species (beaded lizards and gila monsters).